tigerfarm/notifyweb/address/README.md

 - [docroot/index.html](docroot/index.html) : Client HTML, includes Client JavaScript functions
 - [docroot/firebase-messaging-sw.js](docroot/firebase-messaging-sw.js) : Background notification processing

-# Twilio Notify Web Application Implementation
+# FCM Notification Web Application Implementation

+This web application can receive notifications sent from Twilio Notify or directly from an FCM HTTP request.

-These are the steps to:
+These are the steps to implement and test:
-+ Go through the above [../README.md](../README.md)
++ Go through the above [../README.md](../README.md) to setup an FCM project and Twilio Notify configurations.
-+ Set up, configure, and run a simple sample web application to receive Twilio Notify notifications.
++ Set up, configure, and run the simple sample web application to generate an FCM device address token that is used to receive FCM notifications.
-+ Using the web application, you will retrieve a Firebase Cloud Messaging(FCM) token in the browser.
++ Using the web application, you will retrieve a Firebase Cloud Messaging(FCM) token(device address token) in the browser.
-+ Use the token to send a notications using the included Twilio Notify command line program.
++ Use the token to send notications using the included Twilio Notify command line program.
++ Or, set up and use a Twilio Function, that makes an FCM HTTP request to send notications.
 + Notifications will be received by the browser application, or in the background by the OS.

-FCM token("cwQ...") and a received notification displayed in the browser application:
+Screen print of FCM generated token("cwQ...") and a received notification displayed in the browser application:

 <img src="notifyw1.jpg" width="600"/>